Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The Four Immeasurables & the Six Perfections

 The Four Immeasurables are a Mahâyâna practice involving joy, love, wisdom & equanimity, with as object all sentient beings, whose number is immeasurable.
+These sublime attitudes are said to be the preferred abodes of Brahmâ.

 1. joy ("muditâ) : may all mother-sentient beings enjoy happiness and the causes of happiness : this is the act of rejoicing in the happiness of others ;

-The Six Perfections or "pâramitâs" are the six qualities the Bodhisattva is to perfect : (1) generosity ("dâna"), (2) ethics ("śîla"), (3) effort ("vîrya"), (4) patience ("ksânti"), (5) meditation ("samâdhi") and (6) wisdom ("prajñâ").
-Perfections implies these qualities are generated for the sake of all sentient beings and viewed as devoid of inherent existence ("nihsvabhâva").
-To correlate these Six Perfections with the Ten Stages ("bhûmis"), four perfections are added : (7) skillful means ("upâya"), (8) vow to achieve Buddhahood ("pranidhâna"), (9) power ("bala") and (10) knowledge ("jñâna").
+The Six Perfections or "pâramitâs" are six qualities the Bodhisattva is also to perfect : (1) generosity ("dâna"), (2) ethics ("śîla"), (3) joyous effort ("vîrya"), (4) patience ("ksânti"), (5) meditation ("samâdhi") and (6) wisdom ("prajñâ").
+They are perfect because in each, all actors in play are deemed process-based, i.e. dependent-arisings.

-The Five Paths and Ten Stages
+The Ten Stages and Five Paths

 Kamalaśila (ca. 700 - 750 CE), integrated the "pâramitâs" & "bhûmis" in five "paths".
 These form the basis for the understanding of the Path of the Bodhisattva in Tibetan schools like the Gelugpas :

-1. Path of Accumulation : entered upon the spontaneous arising of the mind of enlightenment for all sentient beings, becoming a Bodhisattva, the practice of the Six Perfections causes the two baskets (of merit and wisdom) to be filled.
+1. Path of Accumulation : entered upon the spontaneous arising of the mind of enlightenment for all sentient beings (Bodhicitta), becoming a Bodhisattva, the practice of the Six Perfections causes the two baskets (of merit and wisdom) to be filled.
 By improving their method and wisdom, Bodhisattvas train in generating virtuous minds, the Four Immeasurables and the Six Perfections.
 Understanding of emptiness is enhanced by relying principally on the wisdoms arising from listening and reflecting.
 Self-cherishing is eliminated ;

-4. Path of Meditation : here, thanks to further Insight Meditation, this direct experience is developed, stabilized & refined by way of the remaining nine levels (eliminating big, middling & small innate delusions in three stages).
+4. Path of Meditation : here, thanks to further Insight Meditations, this direct experience is developed, stabilized & refined by way of the remaining nine levels (eliminating big, middling & small innate delusions in three stages).
 The experience of emptiness of the Hînayâna Arhat is identified with the Sixth Stage.
 In the Seventh Stage, the Bodhissatva has a mind entering into absorption on emptiness and rising again in a fingersnap.
 Only obstructions to omniscience remain ;

-5. Path of No More Learning : leads to the state of Buddhahood, the simultaneous experience of conventional & ultimate truth, of "samsâra" & "nirvâna", of compassion & wisdom.
+5. Path of No More Learning : leading to the state of Buddhahood, the nondual simultaneous experience (prehension) of conventional & ultimate truth, of "samsâra" & "nirvâna", of compassion & wisdom.
+The Eight Stage Great Bodhisattva equals Dhyâni Bodhisattvas, the emanations from enlightened beings.

 The Bodhisattva Vow